agusdiazb/agusdiazb/README.md

 ### Hi there 👋
 I'm Agustín.
 I'm a psychologist and data analyst 😄

-Currently working as an undergraduate Teaching and Research Assistant at Universidad de Buenos Aires and as a data analyst in the private sector
+Currently working as data analyst.

 As a data analyst, I bring a unique perspective to the field thanks to my extensive experience in psychology research.
 I have a deep understanding of research methodology, data collection and data analysis which enables me to deliver high-quality insights and recommendations based on solid data.

-Currently working on a systematic review and meta-analysis about emotion recognition models (Affective computing)
+During my time as a researcher I worked in a systematic review and meta-analysis about emotion recognition models through physiological signals.

 Feel free to contact me at agustindiazbarquinero@gmail.com 📫